Damascus Steel: What is it and Where Did it Come From?

 The Nuts and Bolts of Damascus Steel

 The creation of modern Damascus steel is still an art form.
-From selecting the proper steel with the proper alloys and carbon content to varied temperatures for forging, shaping and quenching the steel, the process is extensive and precise.
+From selecting the proper steel with the proper alloys and carbon content to varied temperatures for forging, shaping and quenching the steel, the process to create the best knife steel is extensive and precise.

 The differing elements of steel also have different purposes.
 For example, the addition of carbon improves a blade’s hardness, edge retention, tensile strength and resistance to wear and abrasion, while the addition of manganese improves grain structure, hardenability, strength and wear resistance.
 The addition of chromium, which is one of the most important elements of stainless steel (at least 13% chromium is required for stainless steel) improves harness, tensile strength, and resistance to wear and corrosion.